- If the NVIDIA Control Panel won't open, this could be the result of outdated drivers, Windows updates, or hung processes.

-After doing that, the Nvidia Control Panel should start without any problems.
-If you want, you can create a shortcut of this application on your desktop and use it to quickly start Nvidia Control Panel.
+After doing that, the NVIDIA Control Panel should start without any problems.
+If you want, you can create a shortcut of this application on your desktop and use it to quickly start it from there.

-Solution 5 – Disable Fast Boot option in Windows 10
+7. Disable the Fast Boot option in Windows 10

-- Press Windows Key + S and enter power settings.
-Choose Power & sleep settings from the menu.
+- Press the Windows key + S and type power settings, then choose Power & sleep settings from the menu.

-- In the right pane, scroll down to the Related settings section and click Additional power settings.
+- Look for the Related settings section and click on Additional power settings.

 - Power Options window will now open.
-From the menu on the left select Choose what the power button does.
+From the menu on the left, select Choose what the power buttons do.

 - Click on Change settings that are currently unavailable.

 - Uncheck Turn on fast startup (recommended) option and click Save changes.